 - Drive growth and profitability.
 We will continue to drive the revenue growth of Trokendi XR and Oxtellar XR by continuing to dedicate sales and marketing resources in the United States. - Advance our pipeline toward commercialization.
-In 2015, we will start trials for our product candidates in our psychiatry portfolio.
-SPN-810 is being developed as a treatment for impulsive aggression in patients with ADHD in conjunction with standard ADHD treatment.
-We expect the program to enter Phase III testing in the fourth quarter of 2015.
-SPN-812 is being developed as a non-stimulant treatment for ADHD.
+In 2015, we will start trials for our product aggression in patients with ADHD in conjunction with standard ADHD treatment.
+We expect as a non-stimulant treatment for ADHD.
 We expect to start a Phase IIb trial during the fourth quarter of 2015. - Target strategic business development opportunities.
 We are actively exploring a broad range of strategic opportunities that fit well with our strong presence in CNS.
-This includes in-licensing products and entering into co-promotion partnerships which are synergistic with our sales force call point, potential co-development partnerships on our pipeline products, and growth opportunities through value-creating and transformative merger and acquisition transactions. - Continue to grow our pipeline.
+This includes in-licensing call point, potential co-development partnerships on our pipeline products, and growth opportunities through value-creating and transformative merger and acquisition transactions. - Continue to grow our pipeline.
 We plan to continue to evaluate and develop additional CNS product candidates that we believe have significant commercial potential through our internal research and development efforts.